ecmwf-training/jupyter-template/README.md

 ## Best practices for Jupyter notebooks

+### Keep notebooks short
+Focus on one topic / visualisation / processing routine.
+Consider separate notebooks if multiple parts or topics are included.

 ### Keep headings consistent
 - Keep headings in separate cells
 - Use # for first level headings, ## for second level, and so on.
 Do not skip a level (e.g. do not follow a 1st level heading with a third level, without a second level in between).